 Roe R. Cross Distinguished Professor

 Hi, my name is Karen Manners Smith.
 I'm a Professor of History, specializing in the history of American women.
 I teach a variety of courses on women, including American Women's History, Introduction to Women's Studies, Advanced Women's Studies, and Readings in Women, Gender, and Ethnicity.
-I am the director of Emporia State’s Ethnic and Gender Studies Program.
+From 2006 to 2012, I was director of Emporia State’s Ethnic and Gender Studies Program.
 The program offers an interdisciplinary minor and is responsible for bringing many speakers, artists, and performers to campus each year.
 It is now housed in the Department of Interdisciplinary Studies.

-In addition to my courses on gender, I offer courses in immigration and ethnicity, biography, the Gilded Age and Progressive Era, and modern England and Ireland .
+In addition to my courses on gender, I offer courses in immigration and ethnicity, biography, the Gilded Age and Progressive Era, and modern England and Ireland.
 Several of my courses have additional film components, which are taught separately in evening classes.
 In the past few years I have taken students on a number of history field trips.
 Destinations have included New York City, Chicago, England, and Ireland.
 In fall 2013 I will take students to Boston to visit a variety of sites related to the history of the U.S. and 19th century immigration.

 My dissertation was on the nineteenth century writer, Mary Virginia Terhune.
 I have presented a number of papers on Terhune and published several articles about her, one of which can be found in the anthology Beyond Image and Convention: Explorations in Southern Women's History (University of Missouri Press, 1998).
 I have two chapters on southern women writers in The History of Southern Women's Literature (LSU Press, 2002).

 Recently my research interests have focused on the the Gilded Age and on the 1960s.
 My book, A Student Companion to the Gilded Age and Progressive Era, co-written with historian Elisabeth Israels Perry, was published by Oxford University Press in July, 2006.
 Another book, Time it Was: American Stories from the Sixties, co-edited with Tim Koster, was published by Prentice Hall in April, 2007.
-My new major project will be a biography of Nancy L. Caroline, M.D., an international leader in the field of emergency medical training.
+My current research project is a biography of Nancy L. Caroline, M.D., an international leader in the field of emergency medical training.